hawra-alramadan/clock/README.md

 # clock

- It is a JavaScript clock Projct Its shows the Hour,minutes and seconds
+It is a JavaScript clock Project Its shows the Hour,minutes and seconds